Research chemical

 Research chemicals are chemical substances which scientists use for medical and scientific research purposes.
 One characteristic of a research chemical is that it is for laboratory research use only; a research chemical is not intended for human or veterinary use.
-In the United States, this distinction is required on the labels of research chemicals and exempts them from regulation under parts 100-740 in Title 21 of the Code of Federal Regulations (21CFR).

 Background

 Agricultural research chemicals

 Research agrochemicals are created and evaluated to select effective substances for commercial off-the-shelf end-user products.
 Many research agrochemicals are never publicly marketed.
 Agricultural research chemicals often use sequential code names.